Best Travel Insurance for Asia

 • Adventure Activities Require Special Coverage

-Many travelers pursue scuba diving in the Philippines, skiing in Japan, or trekking in Nepal.
+Many travelers pursue scuba diving in the Philippines, skiing in Japan or trekking in Nepal.
 Standard policies exclude or limit adventure sports.
-World Nomads Explorer and BHTP AdrenalineCare include adventure coverage.
+World Nomads Explorer and BHTP AdrenalineCare include adventure coverage in their base plans.

 How to Choose Asia Travel Insurance